 One of the big things I notice when it comes to helping health and wellness professionals write their books is that they often don’t see what a huge impact a book is going to have on their business.
 They often look at a book in terms of book sales and how many copies they can sell a month.
 But, by focusing on book sales alone, they’re missing the big picture.

-In this episode, I’ll walk you through all of the ways that your book will help you build your health and wellness business.
+In this episode, I’ll walk you through all of the ways that your book will help you build your health and wellness business or blog.
 I’ll tell you exactly how your book will help bring more clients to your business, clients who want more than just a book.
 You’ll get a better picture of how a book will help you increase your revenue much more than by simply selling books.
 And, you’ll see how your book is the key to taking your health and wellness business to the next level.

 (This is a direct transcript of the episode.
 Please excuse any typos.)